psidnell/ofexport2/README.md

 ## Known Issues ##

 - Task/Project notes are stripped back to ASCII on export because wide characters seem corrupted when I retrieve them.
 This could be down to the encoding OmniFocus uses or it could be an issue with the SQLite Java driver.
-I experimented with various obvious specific encodings but that didn't help.
 - Perspective data is something I haven't managed to decode.
 - In  OmniFocus, child Contexts/Tasks are interleaved, as are child Projects/Folders.
 In ofexport they are not.
+- There is no way to detect if Projects are **stalled** or **pending**.
+- The **modified** and **added** times are missing from the attributes.